ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

   - /about.html
 ---

-This is the homepage of ZIWEI ZHANG, a third-year Ph.D candidate in Department of Computer Science and Technology, Tsinghua University.
+This is the homepage of ZIWEI ZHANG, a third-year Ph.D candidate in the Department of Computer Science and Technology, Tsinghua University.
 Feel free to look around or contact me through email for any question.

 News
 =====
 * [Dec 2018] We write a survey about [deep learning on graphs](https://arxiv.org/abs/1812.04202).
+* [Apr 2019] Our paper on robust GCN against adversarial attacks is accepted by KDD!
+See you in Alaska!
 * [Aug 2018] Our paper on billion-scale network embedding is accepted by ICDM!
 See more [here](https://zw-zhang.github.io/publication/2018-08-Billion-scale-Network-Embedding-with-Iterative-Random-Projection) and see you in Singapore!
 * [May 2018] Our paper on preserving arbitrary-order proximity in network embedding is accepted by KDD!
 See more [here](https://zw-zhang.github.io/publication/2018-08-Arbitrary-Order-Proximity-Preserved-Network-Embedding) and see you in London!
 * [Jan 2018] Welcome to visit our lab's page on [Network Representation Learning](http://nrl.thumedialab.com/) for soucecode and datasets.